-- Does this recommendation maintain existing inequities or make them worse? - Who will benefit from this recommendation and how does this recommendation help benefits be shared or targeted to help frontline and impacted communities the most?
+- Does this recommendation maintain existing inequities, make them worse or improve the status quo? - Who will benefit from this recommendation and how does this recommendation help benefits be shared or targeted to help frontline and impacted communities the most?
 Be specific about the communities and the ways these communities will benefit. - Which communities will be burdened the most by this recommendation and how can that burden be shifted away from impacted communities? - What are the long-term and potential intergenerational impacts of this recommendation for identified communities?